frazerWatson/CV/README.md

 ### Sponsored competitor and rider - 2001-2010, Worldwide

 Sponsored skater, British Champion at 15, toured Europe and America for events.
+Involved in video production, magazine editing and distribution business.
 Something I was involved in from an early age.